shybute/LuismiBaro/README.md

 - Hi people!, a eternal lerner trying to improve every day.
-I'm a enthusiasth about ML and IA, web development and maker movement.
+Learning programming!

 <!---
 LuismiBaro/LuismiBaro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.